Near Denholm, Scottish BordersGuest Rating

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
-Heating is by oil central heating (INCLUDED) and wood-buring stove (fuel INCLUDED).
+Heating is by oil central heating (INCLUDED) and wood-burning stove (fuel INCLUDED).
+WiFi is included (subject to a fair usage policy).
 A maximum of 2 dogs are welcome (1 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).